Hot and Sour Soup

 Chinese Hot and Sour soup is easy to make at home, ready in less than 30 minutes, and tastes better than take-out!

 It’s definitely been soup weather lately and this is one of my favorite hearty and warming soups.
 It’s also Chinese New Year today and this is an easy recipe to make to celebrate.
-If you’re looking for more recipes to help celebrate, I have a round-up of 35 recipes to make for Chinese New Year.
+I love it with some Chinese fried rice on the side or, if you’re looking for more recipes to help celebrate, I have a round-up of 35 recipes to make for Chinese New Year.

 Hot and Sour Soup is so flavorful and fairly healthy.
 What is especially good about making it at home is that you can customize to your liking.
 You can make it sourer, spicier, thicker, thinner, etc. You can also add more of your favorite ingredients or leave out the ones you don’t like.